tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/next-auth.md

 ### Update Your Tina Config file

-We need to add the Authentication Provider and the user collection to the `tina/config.{ts,jss}` file.
+We need to add the Authentication Provider and the user collection to the `tina/config.{ts,js}` file.

 The `TinaUserCollection` is a special collection that is used to store user information.
-This collection will be seeded from the`content/users/index.json` file but the file will not be updated when the users collection is update.
-This is so that sensitive information such as passwords are not stored in your repository.
+This collection will be seeded from the`content/users/index.json` file, but the file will not be updated when the users collection is updated.
+This prevents sensitive information such as passwords from being written to the Git repository.

 ```ts
 import {